WHEN: 11am-5pm, Saturday, May 9, 2026

 WHERE: TR Gallo Park, 30 Rondout Landing, Kingston, NY 12401

-The City of Kingston will be hosting its 11th Annual Earth Fair on Saturday, May 10 from 11am – 5pm at TR Gallo Park along the Rondout Creek.
-Hudson River Sloop Clearwater is proud to be once again facilitating two stages of live music as a project of the Great Hudson River Revival.
+The City of Kingston will be hosting its 12th Annual Earth Fair on Saturday, May 9 from 11am – 5pm at TR Gallo Park along the Rondout Creek.
+Hudson River Sloop Clearwater is proud to be once again facilitating two stages of live music as a project of the Clearwater Festival.

 The City of Kingston Earth Fair will feature live music, food trucks, children’s activities, a free swap market, electronics recycling, electric vehicle displays, environmental and sustainability education, sails, boat rides, and more.

-In addition to Clearwater, other partners for the event include the Hudson River Maritime Museum with support from Radio Kingston, Catskill Mountainkeeper, and The 8th Step.
+The Earth Fair is organized by the City of Kingston, in partnerhsip with Hudson River Sloop Clearwater, and the Hudson River Maritime Museum with support from Catskill Mountainkeeper, Wild Earth and The 8th Step.

 Performers